-How Much Will My Car Insurance Rates Go Up After a Crash?
+How Much Will My Car Insurance Rates Go Up After a Crash in 2026?

 Your rates usually won't go up if the accident wasn't your fault or if your policy includes accident forgiveness.
 And not every car insurance company or state handles an accident on your driving record the same way.